 With the backend producing custom elements markup, we need a frontend framework that is able to work with that.
 While there are many frameworks that play nice with custom elements, we want to pick a well-established solution with a large user base.
-That way, it's more likely that the framework stays relevant and well maintained on the long term.
+That way, it's more likely that the framework stays relevant and well-maintained in the long term.
 Also, finding more integrated libraries, learning materials or developers knowing the framework becomes much easier.

-Since web components build upon custom elements, they seem to be the perfect fit.
-However, they are not, since they are not well adopted and server-side rendering web components is not a well solved issue (yet?).
+- Since web components build upon custom elements, they seem to be the perfect fit.
+However, they are not, since they are not well adapted and server-side rendering web components is not a well-solved issue (yet?).

 Thus, Vue.js turns out to be the ideal candidate for our decoupled Drupal stack built upon custom elements.
 Moreover, I like it for the following:

 - It's approachable and easy to use.
 It has great documentation and sticks to web standard-oriented notations.

 - It comes with a set of incrementable adoptable companion libraries for further needs, like routing or state management.

 - It's fast!
 It only weighs 20kB gzipped and scores well in rendering benchmarks.